bebejane/ZoomR16XL/README.md

 Improved Zoom R16 control surface script for Ableton live 9 and 10.

 ## Features
-* Browse between banks of 8 tracks with the BANK buttons on the Zoom R16
+* Browse between banks of 8 tracks each with the BANK buttons
-* ALT key with alternate functions
+* ALT key for more more key combinations
 * ALT key shows monitor status for each channel
+* Transport: Play, Stop, Ffw, Rwd, Rec

 ## Key shortcuts
 <p>